apache/arrow/docs/source/cpp/compute.rst

   available).
 If the output type is (Large)ListView, then sizes are derived from the offsets.

-* \(4) If output type is list-like, offsets might have to be rebuilt to be sorted and spaced correctly.
+* \(4) If output type is list-like, offsets (consequently, the values array) might have to be rebuilt to be sorted and spaced adequately.
 If output type is a list-view type, the offsets and sizes are unchanged.
 In any case, the list values are cast from the input value type to the output value type (if a conversion is available).

 * \(5) Offsets are unchanged, the keys and values are cast from respective input to output types (if a conversion is available).
 If output type is a list of